alephmembeth/alephmembeth.github.io/index.md

 + [employment](./employment.md), or
 + [grants and honours](./financials.md).

-Most of this information can also be found bundled in my CV (of which you can find the most recent version in English [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and in German [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf)).
+Most of this information can also be found bundled in my CV, of which you can find the most recent version in English [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and in German [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf).

 Inspired by [Gilad Feldman](https://mgto.org/check-me-replicate-me/), I invite you to [check and replicate my work](./check.md).